mikke89/RmlUiDoc/pages/rml/events.md

 * `mouse_x`: The mouse x position within the context.
 * `mouse_y`: The mouse y position within the context.
 * `drag_element`: The element that is being dragged.

+#### Animation events

+`animationend`{:.evt}
+: Sent when an animation has finished executing.
+* `property`: The name of the property which has finished animating.

+`transitionend`{:.evt}
+: Sent when a transition has finished executing.
+* `property`: The name of the property which has finished transitioning.

 #### Form Events